Discover majestic waterfalls, hike around glacial lakes, indulge in gourmet food and wine on an epic road trip around Australia’s island state.

 Stop at Launceston for brunch before driving to the Tamar Valley for a day of cellar door wine tastings.
 You can use the Tamar Valley Wine Route to plan which vineyards you’d like to visit but our top three include Josef Chromy, Janz and Tamar Ridge.

-For alternative options you can find more of the best things to do in Launceston here.
+For alternative options, read our guide to the best things to do in Launceston.

 DAY SEVEN: LAUNCESTON